victorsomadina/Book-Sales-Analysis/README.md

 # Data Sourcing
 Amazon, Ebay and Barnes dataset was gotten from kaggle
 # Data cleaning
 Amazon dataset contained some null values which i took care of.
-Nothing much of cleaning the data was actually done.
+Checked for duplicates.
 I arranged the datatypes, took care of null and error values.
 # Findings and Recommendation
 Hardcover and paper books are highly recommended.
 Books by Collen Hoover are recommended as well.
 Ebay have highly rated books.